firozkhan18/Java-Evaluations/java-basic-exercises.md

 Input:
 Input a number:  1427
 6
-Click me to see the solution

 https://www.w3resource.com/java-exercises/recursive/index.php
 1. Write a Java recursive method to calculate the factorial of a given positive integer.

-Click me to see the solution

 2. Write a Java recursive method to calculate the sum of all numbers from 1 to n.

-Click me to see the solution

 3. Write a Java recursive method to calculate the nth Fibonacci number.

-Click me to see the solution

 4. Write a Java recursive method to check if a given string is a palindrome.

-Click me to see the solution

 5. Write a Java recursive method to calculate the exponentiation of a number (base) raised to a power (exponent).

-Click me to see the solution

 6. Write a Java recursive method to reverse a given string.

-Click me to see the solution

 7. Write a Java recursive method to find the greatest common divisor (GCD) of two numbers.

-Click me to see the solution

 8. Write a Java recursive method to count the number of occurrences of a specific element in an array.

-Click me to see the solution

 9. Write a Java recursive method to find the sum of all odd numbers in an array.

-Click me to see the solution

 10. Write a Java recursive method to find the length of a given string.

-Click me to see the solution

 11. Write a Java recursive method to generate all possible permutations of a given string.

-Click me to see the solution

 12. Write a Java recursive method to find the maximum element in an array.

-Click me to see the solution

 13. Write a Java recursive method to calculate the product of all numbers in an array.

-Click me to see the solution

 14. Write a Java recursive method to find the sum of the digits of a given integer.

-Click me to see the solution

 15. Write a Java recursive method to check if a given array is sorted in ascending order.

-Click me to see the solution
 https://www.w3resource.com/java-exercises/exception/index.php
 Java Exceptions to handle errors: